-In contrast, the new proposal includes other protocols to be compressed in addition to RTP/UDP, since real-time services can also be provided using UDP or TCP.
+In contrast to the current standard [TCRTP], the new proposal allows the compression of other protocols in addition to RTP/UDP, since real-time services are also provided by bare UDP or TCP, as shown in the figure:

-Each of the three layers is considered as independent of the other two, i.e. different combinations of protocols can be implemented according to the new standard:
+Each of the three layers is considered as independent of the other two, i.e. different combinations of protocols can be implemented according to the new proposal:

-- Regarding compression, a number of options can be considered: as the standards are able to compress different headers, the one to be used could be selected depending on the traffic to compress.
-It also exists the possibility of having a null header compression, in the case of wanting to avoid traffic compression, taking into account the need of storing a context for every flow and the problems of context desynchronization in certain scenarios.
-For this, different header compression protocols have been defined ([cRTP], [ECRTP], [IPHC], [ROHC]) by the IETF. - Multiplexing is accomplished using PPP Multiplexing [PPP-MUX].
-Nevertheless, other multiplexing protocols can also be considered. - Tunneling is accomplished by using L2TP (Layer 2 Tunneling Protocol [L2TPv3]), GRE (Generic Routing Encapsulation [GRE]) or other schemes.
+- o Regarding compression, a number of options can be considered: as different standards are able to compress different headers ([cRTP], [ECRTP], [IPHC], [ROHC]).
+The one to be used could be selected depending on the traffic to compress and the concrete scenario (packet loss percentage, delay, etc.).
+It also exists the possibility of having a null header compression, in the case of wanting to avoid traffic compression, taking into account the need of storing a context for every flow and the problems of context desynchronization in certain scenarios. - o Multiplexing is also accomplished using PPP Multiplexing [PPP-MUX].
+Nevertheless, other multiplexing protocols can also be considered. - o Tunneling is accomplished by using L2TP (Layer 2 Tunneling Protocol [L2TPv3]) over IP, GRE (Generic Routing Encapsulation [GRE]) over IP, or MPLS (Multiprotocol Label Switching Architecture [MPLS]).